saif-ullah0x/HomeoInventory/README-AI-LEARNING-ASSISTANT.md

 ## ✨ Features

 ### 📚 Learn Mode
-- **Dynamic Content Generation**: Search for any homeopathic remedy or condition to get detailed learning materials
-- **Structured Learning**: Content includes overview, key points, and practical examples
+- **50+ Common Remedies Database**: Comprehensive collection including Arnica for bruises, Belladonna for fever, Rhus Tox for joint stiffness, and more
+- **Detailed Remedy Information**: Each remedy includes uses, symptoms, dosage, frequency, potency, and keynotes from authentic homeopathic sources
-- **Difficulty Levels**: Automatically categorized as beginner, intermediate, or advanced
+- **Difficulty Levels**: Categorized as Beginner, Intermediate, or Advanced for progressive learning
-- **Professor-Friendly Design**: Clean, organized layout perfect for educational use
-- **Tablet-Optimized**: Comfortable sizing for tablet screens with smooth scrolling
+- **Smart Search & Filtering**: Find remedies by name, condition, symptoms, or difficulty level
+- **Interactive Cards**: Click on any remedy to view comprehensive details with proper scrolling
+- **Beautiful Purple Gradient Design**: Matches your app's aesthetic with glassy effects and animations

 ### 🎯 Quiz Mode
-- **Interactive Quizzes**: Generate custom quizzes based on your search topics
+- **Auto-Generated Questions**: Creates quiz questions based on the authentic remedy database
-- **Multiple Choice Questions**: 4-option questions with detailed explanations
+- **Multiple Choice Format**: 4-option questions with immediate feedback and detailed explanations
-- **Progress Tracking**: Visual progress bar and question navigation
+- **Progress Tracking**: Visual progress bar, question counter, and real-time scoring
-- **Immediate Feedback**: Comprehensive results with score and review of incorrect answers
+- **Performance Analysis**: Percentage-based scoring with motivational feedback
+- **Difficulty-Based Questions**: Questions adapt to remedy difficulty levels
-- **Adaptive Learning**: Encourages continued learning based on quiz performance
+- **Retake Capability**: Option to retake quizzes for continued learning

 ## 🚀 How to Use